graezykev/mono-repo/README.md

 ### Upload Assets

-Last, we need to upload `lib-ui-web/dist/style.css` (as well as `style.dark.css`) and `design-tokens/assets/fonts` to the same CDN domain.
+Finally, we need to upload `lib-ui-web/dist/style.css` (as well as `style.dark.css`) and `design-tokens/assets/fonts` to the same CDN domain.

 TODO: upload by CI/CD